eepgwde/pyeg0/jr/README.md

 This is timeseries financial data.
 20 portfolios, 800 in-sample points, 200 out.

+First, I analyzed the existing metrics (Analyses:Variable by eye).
+Discovered they were all moving averages (of some kind).
+No volume data, no VWAP, no open/high/low just close.

+I decided to not bother with these x01-x24 and added my own metrics.

+In the Strategies section, I describe and develop a trading strategy.
+I've re-used an Relative Strength Index metric based one following Caldwell.

 * Data organization

 I've used q/kdb+ to reshape the data and add some extra variables.
 Mostly,